wagov/Essential8-GPOs/README.md

 ## How to import the policies
 1. Download the repository zip file from this repository and extract to a machine that will used to import the Group Policy Objects.

-2. Open an Adminisrative PowerShell console and navigate to the scripts folder.
+2. Open an Administrative PowerShell console and navigate to the scripts folder.

 3. Import E8 GPOs
 	- Run the PowerShell script and enter Menu items to either import individual GPOs or all at once.